griffinbran/Real-Estate-Statistical-Modeling/readme.md

 We expect the following to be submitted by end of day on the due date.

-1. Your code for the regression and classification models, including your exploratory data analysis.
+1. Your code for the regression model, including your exploratory data analysis.
 Add your (well organized!) notebooks to this repository and submit a pull request.
 2. At least one successful prediction submission on [DSI-US-4 Regression Challenge](https://www.kaggle.com/c/dsi-us-4-project-2-regression-challenge) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/c/dsi-us-4-project-2-regression-challenge/leaderboard)" tab.
 3. Check the Project Feedback + Evaluation section (below) to ensure that you know what will factor into the evaluation of your work.